coreinfrastructure/best-practices-badge/doc/security.md

 It is not possible to eliminate all possible risks; instead, we focus on *managing* risks.
-We manage our security risks by implementing security in our software development processes.
+We manage our security risks by implementing security in our software life cycle processes.
 We also protect our development environment and choose people who will help support this.
 The following sections describe how we've managed our security-related risks.